Merle Travis: Early years

-In 1943, he and Grandpa Jones recorded for Cincinnati used-record dealer Syd Nathan, who had founded a new label, King Records.
-Because WLW barred their staff musicians from recording, Travis and Jones used the pseudonym The Sheppard Brothers.
-Their recording of "You'll Be Lonesome Too" was the first to be released by King Records, subsequently known for its country recordings by the Delmore Brothers and Stanley Brothers as well as R&B legends Hank Ballard, Wynonie Harris and most notably James Brown.
+In 1943, Grandpa Jones and he recorded for Cincinnati used-record dealer Syd Nathan, who had founded a new label, King Records.
+Because WLW barred their staff musicians from recording, Travis and Jones used the pseudonym the Sheppard Brothers.
+Their recording of "You'll Be Lonesome Too" was the first to be released by King Records, which subsequently became known for its country recordings by the Delmore Brothers and Stanley Brothers, as well as rhythm and blues musicians Hank Ballard, Wynonie Harris, and most notably, James Brown.

-With World War II and the threat of being drafted, Travis enlisted in the US Marine Corps.
+With the threat of being drafted during World War II, Travis enlisted in the US Marine Corps.
 His stint as a marine was very brief, and he returned to Cincinnati.
-When the Drifting Pioneers left radio station WLW, leaving a half-hour hole in the schedule that needed filling, Merle, Grandpa Jones and the Delmore Brothers formed a gospel group called The Brown's Ferry Four.
-Performing a repertoire of traditional white and black gospel songs, with Merle singing bass, they became one of the most popular country gospel groups of the time, recording nearly four dozen sides for the King label between 1946 and 1952.
-The Brown's Ferry Four has been called "possibly the best white gospel group ever."
+When the Drifting Pioneers left radio station WLW, leaving a half-hour hole in the schedule, Merle, Grandpa Jones, and the Delmore Brothers formed a gospel group called the Brown's Ferry Four.
+Performing a repertoire of traditional White and Black gospel songs, with Merle singing bass, they became one of the most popular country gospel groups of the time, recording nearly four dozen sides for the King label between 1946 and 1952.
+The Brown's Ferry Four have been called "possibly the best White gospel group ever."

-During this period, Travis appeared in several soundies, an early form of music video intended for visual jukeboxes where customers could view as well as hear the popular performers of the day.
-His first soundie was "Night Train To Memphis" with the band Jimmy Wakely and his Oklahoma Cowboys and Girls, including Johnny Bond and Wesley Tuttle along with Colleen Summers (who later married Les Paul and became Mary Ford).
-His performance of "Why'd I Fall For Abner" with Carolina Cotton was chosen for inclusion in the 2007 PBS documentary Soundies.
-Several years later he recorded a set of Snader Telescriptions, short music videos intended for local television stations needing "filler" programming.
-His performances included playful duets with his then-wife Judy Hayden as well as several songs from his 1947 album Folk Songs from the Hills (see below).
+During this period, Travis appeared in several soundies, an early form of music video intended for visual jukeboxes where customers could view and hear the popular performers of the day.
+His first soundie was "Night Train to Memphis" with the band Jimmy Wakely and his Oklahoma Cowboys and Girls, including Johnny Bond and Wesley Tuttle, along with Colleen Summers (who later married Les Paul and became Mary Ford).
+His performance of "Why'd I Fall for Abner" with Carolina Cotton was chosen for inclusion in the 2007 PBS documentary Soundies.
+Several years later, he recorded a set of Snader Telescriptions, short music videos intended for local television stations needing filler programming.
+His performances included playful duets with his then-wife, Judy Hayden, as well as several songs from his 1947 album Folk Songs from the Hills (see below).